 Jump to:

-I've given classic Lithuanian pink soup a makeover with a little wasabi horseradish which balances out the sweet, earthy tang of the beets .
+I've given classic borscht a vegan makeover with a little wasabi horseradish which balances out the sweet, earthy tang of the beets .
 Serve it up with dark rye croutons and sprinkle with dill.

 - 4 -5 Beets: While it's tempting to use pre-packaged beetroot (and you can), I think using fresh beetroot really brings out the earthiness of this soup.
 Be sure to wear gloves unless you fancy purple hands!